 How much you spend buying rental property determines how much you’ll make.
-Set a budget, and make sure to stick to it—including estimating rental income, cash flow, and expenses and deciding on a maximum purchase price.
+Set a budget and make sure to stick to it—including estimating rental income, cash flow, expenses, and maximum purchase price.

 By now, you’ll have an idea of what average home prices are in your market.
-You’ll also know how properties tend to appreciate and the average rents.
-You’re ready to set your budget.
+You’ll also know how properties tend to appreciate and what the average rents are.
+Then, you’re ready to set your budget.

 You need to allocate money toward buying the rental properties and getting them ready to rent.
 Account for property taxes, loan interest, insurance premiums, and any costs for finding a tenant.
 Plus, you want to keep one to three months of the property’s expenses saved.

-Some items to consider when deciding how much you spend on acquiring a buy and hold property:
+Some items to consider when deciding how much to spend on acquiring a buy and hold property: